kealanheena/makers-bnb/README.md

 ### Test coverage
 #### Feature tests

+- Rentals list
+  - should see a list of rentals without being logged in
+  - should see a list of rentals if logged in

+- Sign up
+  - a new user can sign up
+  - a message appears if email already has an account
+  - a message appears if username is already taken

+- Log in
+  - an existing user can log in
+  - if email is incorrect, an error message is displayed
+  - if password is incorrect, an error message is displayed

+- Log out
+  - an existing user can log out

+- Add rental
+  - should add a rental to the listings

+- Booking
+  - can book a rental

+- Checking dates
+  - it should show that a date is available
+  - it should show that a date is not available
+  - it should show a date is unavailable if booking confirmed for that date

+- Requests page
+  - shows a list of all bookings made by logged-in user
+  - shows a list of all requests made for the logged-in user's rentals

+- Approve or reject booking request
+  - user can approve a request for their rental property
+  - user can reject a request for their rental property

 #### Unit tests

+**User**
+- .sign_up
+  - can sign up and create a new user
+  - fails to sign up if email already has an account
+  - fails to sign up if username already has an account
+- .authenticate
+  - can log in an existing user
+  - fails to log in if user is not recognized
+     - fails if wrong email
+     - fails if wrong password

+**Rental**
+- .all
+  - should return an array of rental instances
+- .add
+  - should add a rental to the database
+- .rental_details
+  - should show the details of a rental
+- .check_date
+  - should return that date is available if it is
+  - should return that date is not available if it isn't

+**Booking**
+- .made
+  - displays all the bookings the user has made
+- .received
+  - displays all the bookings the user has received for their rental property
+- .update_status
+  - updates the booking status to Approved
+  - udpates the booking status to Rejected

 ## Versioning
 makers-bnb uses ruby version 2.6.5.
 To change ruby versions run